elm-tooling/elm-tooling-cli/cli/README.md

 3. Edit `elm-tooling.json`.
 For example, if you previously installed `elm` and `elm-format` using `npm`, copy their versions from `package.json` to `elm-tooling.json`.
 Then you can remove them from `package.json`.
 You also need to edit `"entrypoints"` in `elm-tooling.json` to match your project – `elm-tooling init` tries to detect them but might fail.

-4. Install the tools in `elm-tooling.json`: `npx elm-tooling postinstall`
+4. Install the tools in `elm-tooling.json`: `npx elm-tooling install`

-5. Add `"postinstall": "elm-tooling postinstall"` to your `package.json` scripts.
+5. Add `"postinstall": "elm-tooling install"` to your `package.json` scripts.

 6. Check if there are any issues with your `elm-tooling.json`: `npx elm-tooling validate`